MystenLabs/mvr/README.md

 Currently, there are two main surfaces to use MVR.

 * You can use MVR while *building* Move code, to manage your dependencies.
 For more on this, see [README.md](mvr-cli/README.md).
-* You can use MVR while *calling* Move code in [Programmable Transaction Blocks](https://docs.sui.io/concepts/transactions/prog-txn-blocks).
-For more on this, see the [Typescript SDK Move Registry plugin](https://github.com/MystenLabs/sui/blob/main/sdk/typescript/src/transactions/plugins/NamedPackagesPlugin.ts).
+* You can use MVR while *calling* Move code in Programmable Transaction Blocks.
+See the docs for such an example using the TypeScript SDK: [https://docs.suins.io/move-registry/tooling/typescript-sdk](https://docs.suins.io/move-registry/tooling/typescript-sdk)